ulissigroup/amptorch/docs/examples.rst

 A. J. (2021).
 A Universal Framework for Featurization of Atomistic Systems. http://arxiv.org/abs/2102.02390*

-For an example script of using GMP, please refer to:
+For example scripts of using GMP for structure to energy (and forces), please refer to:

 ::

-   examples/GMP/GMP_example.py
+   examples/1_GMP

 ------------------------------------------------------
 SingleNN Atomistic Neural Network Structures